Exit-9B/MapMarkerFramework/README.md

-Enables mods to override map marker icons without editing them in xEdit.
+Framework for mods to add new map marker icons without conflicting with UI files.

 ## Requirements
 * [CMake](https://cmake.org/)